 (4) Uses readily available technology solutions (project should not be a commercial or published product)

-- Winner is encouraged to attend the subsequent National Conference of the Society where he/she will be recognized and offered a Showcase presentation of their award-winning work.
+- Winner is encouraged to attend the subsequent National Conference of the Society where he/she will be recognized.

 A complete application consists of the following: